dylanhurd/libguides-panels-landing-page/README.md

 Add your guide information to the top of research-guides-front.js inside the subjectIDs object.

+Each propery included in the object will appear as a panel.
+They will appear on the page in the same order they have in the object.
 Each property in the object should have the following format:

  **SubjectSlug**: {title: '**Publicly Displayed Subject Title**', faunicode: '**font awesome icon unicode**', subs: [**'comma','separated','list','of','guide','ids'**]},